helen-lehrer/programming-language-suggester/README.md

 $ cd programming-language-suggester
 $ code .
 ```
-To take the survey, simply open index.html in your browser.
+To take the survey, simply preview index.html in your browser.

 ---
 ### Known Bugs